Madhur Bhandarkar: Directorial style

 In most of his films, Bhandarkar's protagonist are females.
 (Tabu in Chandni Bar, Raveena Tandon in Satta, Konkona Sen Sharma in Page 3, Bipasha Basu in Corporate, Neetu Chandra in Traffic Signal, Priyanka Chopra in Fashion and Kareena Kapoor in Heroine.)
-The exception here being Neil Nitin Mukesh, who was cast as the protagonist in the movie Jail.
-He has also depicted gay characters in his movies like Page 3,Traffic Signal and Fashion.
+The exception here being Neil Nitin Mukesh, who was cast as the protagonist in Jail.
+He has also depicted various gay characters in his films like Page 3, Traffic Signal and Fashion.

 In an interview, he said: "My movies are not exposes, maybe they just hold up a mirror to society.
 My movies are not judgmental; I just show what happens in our society, sometimes there could be a solution and sometimes there may be none.
 Life goes on.".
-Madhur is known for his hard-hitting and realistic films.
+Madhur is known for his hard – hitting and realistic films.